markyx316/LLM-Reasoning-Trace-Topology/README.md

 SuperHybrid is a **stacking pipeline** over four complementary views of a trace:
-(i) a fine-tuned DeBERTa-v3 read of the trace tail, (ii) a problem-conditioned cross-encoder DeBERTa, (iii) a small MLP probe over the generator's hidden states at the answer-marker token, concatenated across four decoder layers, and (iv) a 28-dim behavioral-feature vector parsed from the trace text using a six-class cognitive behavior taxonomy
-(forward / verify / revise / restart / hesitate / conclude).
-The four base
-predictors emit out-of-fold (OOF) probabilities; a meta-learner (logistic regression / random forest / XGBoost) fits on those OOFs in a fresh
+(i) a fine-tuned DeBERTa-v3 read of the trace tail, (ii) a problem-conditioned cross-encoder DeBERTa, (iii) a small MLP probe over the generator's hidden states, concatenated across **five** decoder layers (relative depths ≈ 14, 29, 43, 57, 71%) at **two** token positions (the answer-marker and the last-token of the trace), and (iv) a 28-dim behavioral-feature vector parsed from the trace text using a six-class cognitive behavior taxonomy (forward / verify / revise / restart / hesitate / conclude).
+The four base predictors emit out-of-fold (OOF) probabilities; a meta-learner (logistic regression / random forest / XGBoost) fits on those OOFs in a fresh